ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 We explored a suite for linked data called [LinkedPipes](https://etl.linkedpipes.com/) [@Kl_mek_2017], specifically, the ETL (Extract-Transform-Load) part of it.

-LinkedPipes ETL is an RDF-based, lightweight ETL tool.
+LinkedPipes ETL is an open source RDF-based, lightweight ETL tool.
 It has a modular design providing a large collection of components to be used in building ETL pipelines.
 Everything in LinkedPipes is in RDF.
 The ETL pipelines, component setups, and messages indicating pipeline progress are included in this.

 We found LinkedPipes to be feature-rich and suitable for our aim.
 The capabilities of LinkedPipes include: